jamesrw94/UoB_group_project/Evaluation/README.md

 2. Error messages were applied if a user attempted to submit before drag and dropping tweets.
 3. Clear Headlines were applied, with sub-headings to provide extra detail.

 Despite their usefulness, Nielsen’s design heuristics have started to come **[under criticism](https://uxpamagazine.org/nielsens-heuristic-evaluation/)** as they were developed in the 1990’s, when designs and user interfaces were not as complex as they are now.
-Despite these concerns, we feel that they are applicable and relevant to our quiz design.
+Despite these concerns, we feel that they are applicable and relevant to our relatively simple quiz design.

 ## Unit testing / Functional testing